k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### Get Instance

 The **GET** command is used to get information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and to synchronize information from data sources if needed.
-Note that multiple LUs can be recieved using a GET command.
+Note that multiple LUs can be received using a GET command.
 However, multiple LUIs cannot be received from the same LU using a GET command.

 The following message is displayed when attempting to get multiple LUIs from the same LU using a GET command: